Our application and review process

 - Read the regulations and conditions document for applicants and recipients.

-Applications will be subject to peer review involving members of our Research Grants Committee (RGC) and external reviewers.
+Applications will be subject to peer review involving members of our Research Grants Committee (RGC) and Lay Advisory Group (LAG) and both scientific and lay external reviewers.

 Reviewers will submit their reviews on the online grants management system.